robisson/wallet-service/DESIGN.md

 **Fit for this project:**
 Best choice for Java, enabling fast, high-quality delivery aligned with industry standards, but with some resource overhead.

-#### DynamoDB
+#### Amazon DynamoDB

+Amazon DynamoDB its a NoSQL serverless database, highly scalable with an SLA of 99.99% single region and 99.999% for multi-region application using Global Tables.

 **Pros:**
 - Highly scalable, managed, and supports ACID transactions (essential for money).
 - Low latency for reads/writes; good fit for write-intensive workloads.
 - Native support for auditability and versioning.
+- latency in single digit milliseconds for P99
+- No operational overhead in terms of infrastructure, its serverless

 **Cons:**
 - Data modeling is different from relational DBs and requires careful design around access patterns.
 - Complex queries (e.g., joins, aggregations) are harder or more expensive.
-- Costs can grow quickly with inefficient access patterns or high volume.
-- Vendor lock-in: strongly tied to AWS ecosystem.
-- Local development and testing can be more challenging than with traditional databases.

 **Fit for this project:**
-Solid choice for consistency and scalability, but requires attention to modeling, cost management, and AWS dependency.
+Solid choice for consistency and scalability, while supporting transaction and ACID use case.

-**Special Note about Amazon DynamoDB**
+#### Special Note about Amazon DynamoDB
+**Is it Amazon DynamoDB a Single Point of Failure for this service?** yes and no. Amazon DynamoDB its architected for multiples AZs with high availability and durability and a great track records in terms of resilience in the last 10 years.

 #### Kubernetes for infrastructure